jamielsmith1118/miniproject4JamieSmith/README.md

 **Forged in education.
 Focused on technology.**

-**Project FortiDragon**: Empowering cybersecurity learning through real-world IT issue tracking.
+_**Project FortiDragon**_: Empowering cybersecurity learning through real-world IT issue tracking.

 ## Description

-Project FortiDragon is a Django-based ticketing system designed to model a realistic IT helpdesk workflow.
+_**Project FortiDragon**_ is a Django-based ticketing system designed to model a realistic IT helpdesk workflow.
 When users browse to the site, they are immediately redirected to the login screen, where they can either register or sign in using Django’s built-in authentication.
 Regular staff users can log in and submit new tickets describing technical issues, including a title, description, priority level, and automatic timestamps.
 Admin and technician accounts (staff users with the appropriate permissions) can view a dashboard of all tickets, filter down to pending tickets, and then approve and assign them either to themselves or to another technician through a dedicated assignment view.
 Each ticket moves through a simple lifecycle (pending → approved → assigned → closed), and the interface uses Bootstrap styling along with a custom banner and logos to present a clean, helpdesk-style web application.
 Overall, the project demonstrates user authentication, role-based permissions, form handling, and CRUD operations in Django while simulating how an internal IT support team would manage and track support requests.

+The name _**Project FortiDragon**_ represents a fusion of cybersecurity functionality and the lessons learned through a career at Hutchinson Community College and academic work at Fort Hays State University.
+The project reflects a practical approach to vulnerability management through a custom Django-based web application.

 ## Getting Started

 ### Dependencies